leolelego/Brickie-iOS/README.md

-> Brickie is searching minifigs to help improve the app.
-I'm currently not really available and I can be able to validate and checks PR but I have less time to improve the app itself.
-So if you love SwiftUI and bricks, feel **free to add your own touch to the app!**
+> **Brickie is searching minifigs to help improve the app**.
+I'm currently not really available to improve the app by myself but I'm able to validate and checks PR.
+So if you love SwiftUI and bricks, feel **free to add your own touch to the app**! **All apps should be driven by users, make it yours!**
+Thanks to our awesome contributors!
+Always happy to receive bug fixes and features ❤️

 # Brickie: The BrickSet Companion for iOS